 The wellbeing and health and safety of our students and staff is paramount to us.
 We are committed to delivering all of our courses and services as safely as possible.
 Due to the pandemic, the methods and activities adopted for the coming year may differ from those previously published and may be subject to further change through the course of your study if such change is necessary due to public health concerns, health and safety guidance or in response to Government Guidelines.
 USW is committed to providing you with a fantastic student experience and a wealth of support, and you can hear how students have benefitted from this approach here: Learn more about blended learning.

-First year literature study includes Shakespeare, fiction and poetry, with options such as women’s writing.
+First year literature study on this English degree includes Shakespeare, fiction and poetry, with options such as women’s writing.
 Language study includes a module on Language and Society, with options in TESOL that cover grammar, lexis and phonology.

-Year two modules range from English Renaissance through 19th century literature to Modernism, with options in Romanticism and the American Dream, complemented by a module on Language, Power and Ideology, with TESOL options including Observation and Peer Teaching Practice.
+Year two modules range from English Renaissance through 19th century literature to Modernism, complemented by a module on Language, Power and Ideology.
+There are options on the American Dream and TESOL, including Observation and Peer Teaching Practice.